Resourcing campaigns

 • Proposals that prioritize personal choice theory of change, or do not have a systemic approach to problem-solving.

-• Proposals that prioritize mobilization tactics over strategy, or do not have a clear path towards building a growing and sustainable movement in the community.
+• Proposals that prioritize mobilization tactics over strategy, or do not have a clear pathway towards building sustainable power in the community over time (i.e. proposals solely focused on one-off tree-planting or beach clean-up events).

 • Proposals that do not have a clear plan for how to meet people where they are, or reach people outside of the echo chamber.

-While we believe in the power that an individual person can hold by bringing people together, at this time we will only consider support for youth-led groups who have projects that involve grassroots/local communities.
-However, we will consider your application if you are an individual working on starting a collective, a group or a campaign.
+While we believe in the power that an individual person can hold, at this time we will only consider support for youth-led groups who have projects that involve grassroots/local communities.
+However, we will consider your application if you are an individual working towards starting a collective, a group, or a campaign.

 Can I apply to start something new?